 Thousands of new toys are manufactured every year to provide entertainment to children.
-However, many of these toys are designed solely for the intent of entertaining, with safety being a lower priority.
-Safety should always be a major factor when purchasing new toys or accepting donated toys.
-In addition to ensuring that any new toys are safe, all existing toys should be periodically inspected.
+When purchasing or accepting new or donated toys, make sure your use of the toy follows the manufacturer's recommendations.
+In addition, all existing toys should be periodically inspected for wear.